hayhay33/950/syllabus.md

 - PDR, Go/No-Go, Final Poster, Final Report
 - Team Surveys
 Late assignment exceptions will be made for:
-- Students register for classes late for assignments due in the month of September.
+- Students register for classes late for assignments due in the month of January.

 ### Grading